gnuos/evio/README.md

 - `RoundRobin` requests that connections are distributed to a loop in a round-robin fashion.
 - `LeastConnections` assigns the next accepted connection to the loop with the least number of active connections.

+## Collect connections

+The `events.ConnDeadline` options sets the count of timeout seconds which accepted connection is inactive.
+This options use 15 as a default value.
+These accpted connections will be clean automatically.

 ## SO_REUSEPORT

 Servers can utilize the [SO_REUSEPORT](https://lwn.net/Articles/542629/) option which allows multiple sockets on the same host to bind to the same port.